Lush, green lawns are a summertime staple. We spread fall fertilizer and sprinkle lots of grass seeds in anticipation of thick and healthy turf.

 If you didn’t apply pre-emergent in spring, your lawn can become overrun by crabgrass.
 While it is best to stop crabgrass before it sprouts, you can try to get rid of it in summer with these steps!

-Crabgrass is a course, clumpy weed that looks like yellow or green grass blades.
+Crabgrass is a coarse, clumpy weed that looks like yellow or light green grass blades.
 Not only is it unattractive, but it’s also bad for your lawn’s health.

 Crabgrass has a way of taking over turf and making it harder for healthy grass to grow.
-That’s because the weed outcompetes grass for limited nutrients.
+That’s because the weed outcompetes grass for limited resources during the summer months.

-Crabgrass dies on its own each year in fall.
-If you can wait it out, the weed will be gone by winter, and crabgrass won’t return if you apply a pre-emergent next spring.
+Crabgrass dies on its own each year in the fall.
+If you can wait it out, the weed will be gone by winter, and crabgrass is not likely to return if you apply a pre-emergent next spring.

 Or you can pull out small crabgrass infestations by hand.
 Then, follow it up with healthy lawn care habits to lessen its chances of returning.